How to Use Least Visitor Count Long Tail Keywords?

 Now copy one by one all the remaining keywords in the Google Keyword Planner and collect the relevant keywords having low competition and high searches.

-Now the question will arise in your mind that where is the process to use these keywords?
+Now the question will arise in your mind where is the process to use these keywords?
 I am coming to this point.
-We take two scenarios which will help you to easily understand where and how much quantity shall be used in your content.
+We take two scenarios that will help you to easily understand where and how much quantity shall be used in your content.

 Scenario 1: